elbeardmorez/nixTools/devel/README.md

         TRANSFORMS:  a sed flavour regexp string or a path to a file containing such expressions, one per line

+      -xm|--transform-message [TRANSFORMS]
+        : apply sed expression(s) to the commit messages. repeated option use supported

+        TRANSFORMS:  a sed flavour regexp string or a path to a file containing such expressions, one per line

       -rn|--readme-name [=]NAME  : override default readme file name (default: README.md)
       -rs|--readme-status [=STATUS]  : append a commit status string